HenryDashwood/hakyll-website/things/bio.md

 The central dogma of biology (coined by Francis Crick) says that information flows in one direction from **DNA** to **RNA** to **proteins**.
 Pieces of DNA called **exons** are **transcribed** into RNA.
 RNA is molecularly the same as DNA, except for thiamine which becomes uracil in RNA.
 RNA is also single, as opposed to double, stranded.
 Instead of the 4 nucleic acids, proteins in the human body are made of 20 different types of **amino acid**.
 A typical protein is 300-400 amino acids long.
 Three letters of RNA encode an amino acid.
 This is called **translation** As there are 4 possible RNA nucleotides, there are $$4^3 = 64$$ possible triplets.
 More combinations than amino acids.
 3 triplets are stop codons, which indicate the end of a protein.

 The human genome contains 3,200,000,000 or $$3.2\times10^9$$ base pairs, distributed among 46 chromosomes, plus mitochondial DNA.
 There are 23,000 protein-coding genes.
+Unrelated human genomes differ by ~0.1%.
+Many of the differences are in the form of isolated base substitutions, or **single-nucleotide polymorphisms (SNPs)**.
+Other differences include small deletions or variation in the length of repetitive regions, including variation in the number of copy genes.

 Your **genotype** is your DNA sequence, both nuclear and mitochrondrial.
 Plants also have chloroplast DNA.
 Your **phenotype** is the collection of observable traits other than your DNA sequence. **Phamacogenetics** is the persuit of personalised drugs based on DNA sequences for the prevention and treatment of disease.
 Your **life hisory** is the integrated total of your physical and psychological experiences.